alexandrejablon/nodegraph/README.md

 ####check - `POST /api/check`

-Checks the pages which are submitted via their URL for OpenGraph tags.
+Checks the pages which are submitted via their URL for Open Graph tags.

 The information will be fetched from the above mentioned URL, the meta tags of prefix "og" will be extracted, and returned in the form of a JSON object.